Spider-Man (2002 film): Development

-In the early 1980s, Marvel Comics was in negotiations with film producers to bring their flagship character Spider-Man to the big screen.
+Beginning in 1975, Marvel Comics made plans to bring its characters to films.
+In the early 1980s, following the critical and commercial success of Superman (1978), which in turn was based on rival DC Comics’ flagship character Superman, Marvel was in negotiations with film producers to bring their flagship character Spider-Man to the big screen.
 Producer Roger Corman was the first to hold an option on the Spider-Man property and began to develop the film at Orion Pictures.
 Spider-Man co-creator Stan Lee was brought on to write a screenplay which featured Cold War themes and Doctor Octopus as the primary antagonist.
-The project did not come into fruition following budgetary disputes between Corman and Lee.
+The project did not come into fruition following budgetary disputes between Corman and Lee, as well as the critical and commercial failure of Superman III (1983) making film adaptations of comic books a low priority.

 The film rights were then acquired by Menahem Golan and Yoram Globus of The Cannon Group for $225,000 in 1985.
-The two were not familiar with the character's background and mistook Spider-Man for being similar to a werewolf-like character.
+The two were not familiar with the character's background and mistook Spider-Man for a werewolf-like character.
 Leslie Stevens, creator of The Outer Limits, was hired to write a screenplay based on this concept.
-Stevens' script featured Peter Parker as an ID-badge photographer who becomes subject to a mad scientist's experiment which transforms him into a human tarantula.
-Tobe Hooper, who was preparing to shoot The Texas Chainsaw Massacre 2 and Invaders from Mars for Cannon, signed on to direct.
-Stan Lee hated the horror route the studio was taking with the character and demanded that a new script be written that was closer to the source material.
+Stevens' script depicted Peter Parker as a photographer who is subjected to a mad scientist's experiment, which transforms him into a human tarantula.
+Tobe Hooper, who was preparing to shoot The Texas Chainsaw Massacre 2 and Invaders from Mars (both 1986) for Cannon, signed on to direct.
+Lee despised the horror route the studio was taking with the character and demanded that a new script be written that was closer to the source material.
 By 1985, a new script was being written by Ted Newsom and John Brancato.
 In this version, Peter Parker receives his spider-like abilities from a cyclotron experiment.
-Doctor Octopus served as the antagonist and was written as Parker's mentor turned enemy.
+Doctor Octopus served as the antagonist and was written as Peter's mentor turned enemy.
 Barney Cohen was brought in to do a rewrite which added humor, additional action scenes, and a supporting villain.
 Newsom and Brancato had John Cusack in mind for the part of Peter Parker.

-Cannon hired Joseph Zito to direct the film having previously directed the commercially successful Invasion U.S.A. for the studio.
-For the role of Peter Parker/Spider-Man, the studio considered Tom Cruise while Zito was interested in casting actor and stuntman Scott Leva who had previously done promotional appearances as Spider-Man for Marvel.
+Cannon hired Joseph Zito to direct the film, having previously directed the commercially successful Invasion U.S.A.
+(1985) for the studio.
+For the role of Peter Parker/Spider-Man, Cannon considered Tom Cruise while Zito was interested in casting actor and stuntman Scott Leva who had previously done promotional appearances as Spider-Man for Marvel.
 Bob Hoskins was considered for Doctor Octopus while Lauren Bacall and Katharine Hepburn were considered for Aunt May.
-Stan Lee expressed his desire to play J. Jonah Jameson in the film.
+The role of Uncle Ben was considered for Gregory Peck and Paul Newman.
+Lee expressed his desire to make a cameo appearance as J. Jonah Jameson in the film.
 The project was tentatively titled Spider-Man: The Movie and was budgeted between $15–20 million.
-Following the critical and financial failure of Superman IV: The Quest for Peace and Masters of the Universe which were produced by Cannon, the budget for Spider-Man: The Movie was cut to $7 million.
-Joseph Zito was unwilling to compromise and stepped down as director.
-He was replaced by Albert Pyun who was willing to make the film at a lower budget.
-The project was cancelled following Cannon's acquisition by Pathé and Golan's departure from the studio.
+Following the critical and financial failure of Superman IV: The Quest for Peace and Masters of the Universe (both 1987), both of which were produced by Cannon, the budget for Spider-Man: The Movie was cut to $7 million.
+Zito was unwilling to compromise and stepped down as director.
+He was replaced by Albert Pyun who was willing to make the film at a lower budget, but the project was cancelled following Cannon's acquisition by Giancarlo Paretti and Golan's departure from the studio.